syncfusion-content/winui-docs/winui/localization.md

 ## Editing default culture strings

-You can change the default string of any control by adding the default .resw files to Resources folder of your application.
+You can change the default string of any control by adding the default .resw files (from [GitHub](https://github.com/syncfusion/winui-controls-localization-resource-files)) to Resources folder of your application.
 Syncfusion WinUI controls reads the default string from the .resw files of application if its added.